lumival/demo_repo/README.md

 Save changes
 Add the files to be tracked
-Commit the files to be tracked Push the files to be tracked Puch the files into github
+Commit the files to be tracked Push the files to be tracked Push the files into github
 Run a git pull to confirm